-If you are a Duty Holder or appointed Responsible Person, e.g. head teacher, business manager, maintenance manager or property owner, you have a legal responsibility to ensure that the occupants within your premises are suitably protected from water safety risks.
-When dealing with water hygiene issues in schools frequent reviews and updates to your water risk assessment are key to keeping water systems safe for use.
+If you are a Duty Holder or formally appointed Responsible Person (Water), e.g. Head Teacher, Business Manager Maintenance Manager or similar, you have a legal responsibility to ensure that the occupants within your premises are suitably protected from water safety risks including Legionella bacteria.

 - Ensuring that there is sufficient water turnover to prevent stagnation;

-As previously mentioned, systems affected by such contaminants often succumb to recurring issues and therefore prevention in this regard is very much better than cure!
+As previously mentioned, systems affected by waterborne bacteria often succumb to recurring issues and therefore prevention in this regard is very much better than cure.
 As such, when deciding upon a suitable risk mitigation strategy for buildings subject to ‘scheduled’ intermittent or low use, such as schools, universities etc, it may be prudent to review HSG274 Part 2, Paragraph 2.50; which offers practical guidance on how to manage buildings that have been temporarily taken out of use (known as mothballing).

-Draining down a system unnecessarily may leave residual moisture or pockets of water within the system, potentially created or exacerbated by high humidity, and this may subsequently provide a ‘reservoir for contamination’ or an area for biofilm to develop.
+Draining down a system unnecessarily may leave residual moisture or pockets of water within the system, potentially created or exacerbated by high humidity, and this may subsequently provide the potential for worsening conditions.
 Leaving the system filled with water and suitably maintained also helps to avoid issues associated with systems drying out, such as joint failure in sectional tanks and/or metal pipework corrosion.
-However, these systems should be thoroughly flushed, cleaned and disinfected before their return to use.
-Therefore, in such situations - it’s indicated to recommission these systems as though they were new – in accordance with British Standards; BS EN 806, BS 8558.
+That said, these systems should be thoroughly flushed, cleaned and disinfected before their return to use.
+In such situations, it’s indicated to recommission these systems as though they were new following British Standards; BS EN 806, BS 8558 and BS PD 855468.

 If you have questions regarding the issues raised above or you would like to speak with one of our consultants please click here to get in touch.

-© Water Hygiene Centre 2019
+© Water Hygiene Centre 2023